A new wave of videos are hitting the internet, allowing people to face swap anyone they like, with frightening accuracy.

 Ms Wright says election advertising has always been used to convince or sway voters, and there's a definite possibility deepfake technology will be eventually used as a tool.

-While it's possible to debunk deepfakes, she urges voters to questioning everything they see.
+While it's possible to debunk deepfakes, she urges voters to question everything they see.

 "All election ads should say what who has authorised it and who it's at - if you can't tell the source, please let us know."